-- (1) The lines represent annual index levels derived from compound daily returns that include all dividends. - (2) The indices are re-weighted daily, using the market capitalization on the previous trading day. - (3) If the annual interval, based on the fiscal year-end, is not a trading day, the preceding trading day is used. - (4) The index level was set to \$100 as of 1/1/06 (the last day of fiscal 2005). - (5) The Company's fiscal year ends on the Sunday nearest December 31. - (6) The following companies are included in the Self-Determined Peer Group depicted above: Actuant Corp.; Acuity Brands, Inc.; Albany International Corp., BE Aerospace, Inc.; The Dixie Group, Inc.; Herman Miller, Inc.; HNI Corporation (formerly known as Hon Industries, Inc.); Kimball International, Inc.; Knoll, Inc. (beginning in March, 2005 upon trading commencement); Mohawk Industries, Inc.; Steelcase, Inc.; Unifi, Inc.; and USG Corp.
+- (1) The lines represent annual index levels derived from compound daily returns that include all dividends. - (2) The indices are re-weighted daily, using the market capitalization on the previous trading day. - (3) If the annual interval, based on the fiscal year-end, is not a trading day, the preceding trading day is used. - (4) The index level was set to 100 as of 12/31/06 (the last day of fiscal 2006). - (5) The Company's fiscal year ends on the Sunday nearest December 31. - (6) The following companies are included in the Self-Determined Peer Group depicted above: Actuant Corp.; Acuity Brands, Inc.; Albany International Corp., BE Aerospace, Inc.; The Dixie Group, Inc.; Herman Miller, Inc.; HNI Corporation (formerly known as Hon Industries, Inc.); Kimball International, Inc.; Knoll, Inc.; Mohawk Industries, Inc.; Steelcase, Inc.; Unifi, Inc.; and USG Corp.